Pool Heater Troubleshooting: Fix by Symptom

 Is this guide right for you?

-- Your pool heater is throwing an error code you do not recognize
+• Your pool heater is throwing an error code you don’t recognize

-- You smell gas near your heater (call your gas company immediately, do not troubleshoot)
+• You smell gas near your heater (call your gas company immediately, don’t troubleshoot)

 Gas vs. heat pump distinction: Gas heaters fail through ignition, gas supply, or heat exchanger problems.
 Heat pumps fail through refrigerant issues, airflow restrictions, or defrost cycles.
 The diagnosis paths differ, so knowing your heater type matters before diving in.